-Replacing your old worn out pipes with PEX pipes offer new ways to save energy and money.
+Replacing your old worn-out pipes with PEX pipes offers new ways to save energy and money.
 Although modern technology hasn’t changed a lot in years, there are some new affordable products that will change the plumbing industry, such as increasing energy efficiency.
 PEX has been used for nearly 20 years in commercial and residential areas and here’s why.

 - PEX-A is manufactured using peroxide, making it the strongest and most flexible of the three types.
 This type of PEX also has the ability to recover from kinks, by using a heat gun to re-expand the pipe.
 It is the easiest to work with, but it is also the most expensive of the three.